 This is my first time to encounter a YA Occult and honestly, I couldn’t be more excited!
 I’m a big fan of this genre on screen (any American Horror Story fan around?), but I just never happened to read it in a book before, so it’s definitely a new experience for me!
-I enjoyed reading this book and I’m looking forward to read the next one.
-I got the e-ARC of this book from YA Bound Book Tours for free in exchange for a honest review.
+I enjoyed reading this book and I’m looking forward to reading the next one.
+I got the e-ARC of this book from YA Bound Book Tours for free in exchange for an honest review.
 Let’s started, shall we?

 The bond between twins can bend but never break.
 Elizabeth is crazy, at least that’s what everyone believes.
 She sees things, terrible things no one wants to hear about.
 Her twin sister, Jessica, used to see things too, but she convinced herself long ago it was all in her head.
 The sixteen-year-old was left to drift through the chaos alone, abandoned by her other half.
 But now the darkness has come calling.

 As I stated at the beginning of this post, this is my first time to read a book from YA Occult genre and I was super excited about it.
 NeverHaven started a bit too slow for my liking.
-I keep waiting and I think there’s too many unnecessary details at the beginning.
+I keep waiting and I think there are too many unnecessary details at the beginning.
 It’s not bad, but I guess I’m just too excited and I want to see the fun bits as soon as possible!

 It gets so much better as it continues.
 You started to sense the characters and their role (or maybe not?) along the story.
-I was surprised the book took a twist of point of view from its characters.
+I was surprised the book took a twist of a point of view from its characters.
 We all know a ‘plot twist’, right?
 But, I’d like to call this one as a ‘POV twist’.
 When the story started, I really thought that Person A will be the superstar of this book, but turns out, not really!
 Even though I was kinda annoyed when I first noticed this, I eventually started to sit back and enjoy it.
 Quite a surprise, even for myself, actually!

 However, I feel the characters (not just the main ones) doesn’t really get an opportunity to become more complex.
 I get it, pardon me for this silly example, but Thor is always the good guy and Loki is always